bounswe/bounswe2022group5/deliverables/CMPE451_Customer_Presentation_Milestone_3/Software Package.md

 Application follows a **monorepo** structure where mobile, web, back-end code, static content, and deliverables are all contained within the same Git repository.

+# Deployment (Of frontend application)

+Our frontend application is written using React.js framework.
+This app is then Dockerized and can be ran on Linux-based, Windows, or MacOS systems seamlessly.

+This application is deployed on AWS as one EC2 instance, without using any auto-managed tools.

 # Final Release

 Latest released version can be found on [this link](https://github.com/bounswe/bounswe2022group5/releases/tag/customer-presentation-3) in an appropriate format.